Who Gets to Choose Who You Are?

 AUDIENCE: (Dissolves into laughter).

 Let’s say for a moment that you are a born Water.
 You have a need to feel understood and valued, and to have closeness in your relationships.
-But through an accident of birth, you were born to Earth parents.
+But through an accident of birth, you were born to “Earth” parents.
 They provided you with a great deal of consistency and predictability, but few answers to your constant, “Why?
 But why, Mom?”
 Your innate instinct is to reach out to people on an emotional level, but your parents tended to reward a less impulsive, more systematic approach to life.
 You learn that you “should” behave as an Earth.
 Your parents weren’t being malicious or insensitive; they were simply instinctively responding to behaviors that felt “right” to them.

-Because humans are social creatures, we tend to accommodate social norms, and we feel very uncomfortable if we go too far astray.
+Because humans are social creatures, we tend to accommodate to social norms, and we feel very uncomfortable if we go too far astray.
 So, to some degree, we are all conformists – oaths notwithstanding.
 The danger, and the tragedy, really, is when we work so hard to squeeze into the norm that we lose our native personalities in the process.
 This places us under a great deal of continual stress, and inhibits us from reaching self actualization.

 I want to make it clear that no one personality type is better than another.
-Earth, Wind, Fire and Water each have their own palatte of gifts and needs.
+Earth, Wind, Fire and Water each have their own palette of gifts and needs.
 Each also tends to react in a predictable way when placed under sever stress:

 • Waters tend to turn inward, becoming depressed, withdrawn and worrisome.
 Their energy levels decline noticeably.